5anay/everynoiseatonce/README.md

 This project is purposed for preserving the project Every Noise at Once (everynoiseatonce.com) by Glenn McDonald.

-#All credit for the data itself goes to Glenn McDonald and the artists and bands who created the music.
+All credits for the data itself goes to Glenn McDonald and the artists and bands who created the music.
 This project is a tribute to their work and aims to preserve and expand upon it.

 Email: glenn.mcdonald@furia.com <br />
 LinkedIn: [glenn mcdonald](https://www.linkedin.com/in/glenn-mcdonald-ab3b36/) <br />